View The Planner

 If you have sufficient savings in the year when both spouses have reached age 90, it will tell you your savings balance for that year:

-You'll be surprised at how just a few adjustments on the Expenses and/or Income pages (not just saving more) can make up
+You'll be surprised at how just a few adjustments on the Set Up and/or Income pages (not just saving more) can make up a large shortfall.

 • More than just a calculator, it provides a detailed overview of the most common Social Security benefits and rules.